insideout/ai/_posts/_archive/2020-01-16-best-speech-to-text-app-of-2020.md

 ---
 category: news
 title: "Best speech to text app of 2020"
-excerpt: "Others are downloadable software which is only as good as its latest update.
-Here then are the best in speech-to-text recognition programs, which should be more than capable for most situations and circumstances.
-Want your company or services to be added to this buyer’s guide?
-Please email your request to desire.athow@futurenet.com with the ..."
+excerpt: "Here then are the best in speech-to-text recognition programs, which should be more than capable for most situations and circumstances.
+Want your company or services to be added to this buyer’s ..."
 publishedDateTime: 2020-01-16T13:02:00Z
 webUrl: "https://www.techradar.com/news/best-speech-to-text-app"
 type: article